kpavery/goldmine/README.md

 - Get course data from GOLD
 - Allow students to quickly look up professors on RateMyProfessors
 - Allow students to view each classroom on an interactive map of UCSB
+- Allow students to view the websites of departments they are taking classes in

 Future
 ------